gradio-app/gradio/guides/3)building_with_blocks/2)controlling_layout.md

 ## Tabs

 You can also create Tabs using the `with gradio.Tab('tab_name'):` clause.
 Any component created inside of a `with gradio.Tab('tab_name'):` context appears in that tab.
-Consecutive Tabs clauses are grouped together so that a single tab can be selected at one time, and only the components within that Tab's context are shown.
+Consecutive Tab clauses are grouped together so that a single tab can be selected at one time, and only the components within that Tab's context are shown.

 For example: